 A Good Bible Study

-This one may sound obvious, or it may sound ridiculous to you depending on where you are in your journey.
+This suggestion may sound obvious, or it may sound ridiculous to you depending on where you are in your spiritual journey.
 Even if you don’t believe in God stick with me here for a minute.

 Mind-Body-Spirit.
 Yep!
 You read that right.
-Our souls long to rest and for me, that includes engaging with my creator and learning more about him.
-As a writer, I find that journaling helps me stay focused as I’m praying, but when I’m stuck on a concept I want to talk through things with other people.
+Our souls long to rest and for me, that includes engaging with God and learning more about him.
+As a writer, I find that journaling helps me stay focused as I’m praying, and when initially working through a concept.
+But, eventually, I want to talk through things with other people.

 Personal study is great, but if you can, I encourage you to find time for a community Bible study.
-Bible Study Fellowship is great, but it is a pretty significant commitment.
-Does your church have small groups?
-What about a local community group?
+Bible Study Fellowship is great and they have shifted to include online groups.
+I also encourage you to explore church small groups and local community groups.

 Find Your Tribe

 It’s so important to surround yourself with women who you know are standing shoulder to shoulder with you regardless of the scoreboard.
 During the season there will be weeks where it feels like everyone on social media is a fan for the other team.
 There will be times when you just need to talk about how frustrating a situation is without looking like a whiner or having to explain the rules of football.
 Other times you need advice from someone who has been in a similar situation.